wojciechsierota/Agro-Manager-MVP/README.md

 - **CSV Export** — One-click export to Excel-ready `.csv` file
 - **AI Agronomist Advisor** — Ask farming questions, AI answers using your real farm data
 - **Persistent Chat History** — AI remembers your previous questions between sessions

 ---

-### Jira – Project Management

-Project scope, requirements, and progress were managed using a Jira Kanban board.
-The board is organized into 4 epics covering the core features of the application (Field Management, AI Advisor, Financial Reporting, Data Export), with each epic broken down into user stories written in the standard format:
-*"As a [role], I want [goal], so that [benefit]"*.

-Selected stories also include acceptance criteria to clearly define when a task is considered done.
-The board reflects the actual development flow of the project, from backlog to completion.

----